translate/translate/docs/commands/html2po.rst

   html2po -P site pot

-This will find all HTML files (.htm, .html, .xhtml) in *site* convert them to POT files and place them in *pot*::
+This will find all HTML files (.htm, .html, .xhtml) in *site*, convert them to POT files and place them in *pot*::

   po2html -t site xh site-xh